 The only way to take advantage of this technological Internet force and the huge opportunity it gives dealers is to give consumers what they want… this is a theme I keep repeating for a reason.
 It’s a dealer’s only choice because the Internet has already won.

-Advertising and marketing has to become more exclusive and believable, and it must include a strong call to action – all while creating an urgency that ensures prospects won’t want to miss out.
+Advertising and marketing have to become more exclusive and believable, and it must include a strong call to action – all while creating an urgency that ensures prospects won’t want to miss out.

 A successful marketing campaign should hit on the top reasons why consumers respond.
 Consider appealing to the 98 percent of shoppers that normally don’t respond to traditional advertising.

 It starts with marketing to an exclusive in-market audience and introducing them to information that is not for the general public (create tremendous exclusivity).
 It has to motivate them to go take action through a call to action or offer that solves their pain and guarantees them the result they want most.

 Yesterday’s advertising and marketing offers that focused heavily on incentives should be replaced with advertising/marketing that offers the information buyers want – faster, quicker and more of it.